 Dinner is often a social activity, so make eating better more exciting by involving your family and friends.

 Get everyone on board by trying new restaurants, cooking meals together, and trying new-to-you fruits and veggies.
-You'll be able to support each other in creating better habits, and you'll have some fun while doing so!
+You'll be able to support each other in creating better habits, and you'll have tons of fun while doing so!

 10. Choose Organic When Possible

 Organic foods used to be expensive, but prices have dropped as production has gone up.
-I've even found lower prices on some organic foods at Kroger when they're on sale.
+I've even found lower prices on some organic foods when they're on sale.

-If you can't afford to buy all organic, learn about which foods are most important to buy organic and which conventionally grown ones are fine to eat.
+If you can't afford to buy all organic, learn about which foods to buy organic and which conventionally grown produce is fine to eat.

 Now that you've started eating better, here are some other ways to develop healthy habits:

 - How to Ease Back into Working Out

 - At Home Workout Essentials

 What are your favorite easy ways to eat better?
 I'd love to hear them!